Analysis vs. Post-Release Documentation

 3. Capturing traceability between individual components

-The primary goal of the documentation is to capture how individual enterprise components work.
-This is what most teams document and it is usually sufficient for solving incidents or supporting the solution.
-However, such documentation cannot help with identifying dependencies and impacts of changes, so it is of little use for teams extending the solutions.
-It cannot show relationships between the components and answering questions such as "What systems and parties are involved in this business process?" or "What systems do access this database table?".
+The primary goal of documentation is to capture how individual enterprise components work.
+This is what most teams document, and it is usually sufficient for solving incidents or supporting the solution.
+However, such documentation cannot help with identifying dependencies and the impacts of changes, so it is of little use for teams extending the solutions.
+It cannot show relationships between the components and answer questions such as "What systems and parties are involved in this business process?" or "What systems access this database table?".

 4. Describing real capabilities instead of abstract concepts

-Development specification does not have to be perfect as long as it does not rapidly decrease the effectiveness of the development team.
-If the development team works closely together and cooperate effectively, the specifications might be a bit ambiguous, because developers have a chance to clarify the things quickly.
+Development specifications do not have to be perfect as long as they do not rapidly decrease the effectiveness of the development team.
+If the development team works closely together and cooperates effectively, the specifications might be a bit ambiguous because developers have a chance to clarify things quickly.

-For example, if all team members know that there is a single privilege that controls the visibility of administrator tools, the following statement is fine: "Button is visible if the user is administrator".
+For example, if all team members know that there is a single privilege that controls the visibility of administrator tools, the following statement is fine: "Button is visible if the user is an administrator."

 Post-release documentation is different, though.
-The supporting team has no idea what "is administrator" means.
-So if they are approached by a user complaining the button is not visible to him, they need to know the concrete privilege so that they can check the user's settings.
+The supporting team has no idea what "is an administrator" means.
+So if they are approached by a user complaining the button is not visible to them, they need to know the concrete privilege so that they can check the user's settings.

-- "Button is visible if the user is administrator" vs. "Button is visible if the user has the ADM privilege".*
+- "Button is visible if the user is an administrator" vs. "Button is visible if the user has the ADM privilege."*

-The serious problem of documentation is that people don't trust it, and the problem gets bigger as the documentation becomes more complex.
-To make the documentation trustworthy, the organization must set up obligatory rules for creating and maintaining documentation of their assets.
-Employees will only use the documentation if they know there is a process behind the documentation, which controls its quality and guarantees it is reviewed and up to date.
+A serious problem with documentation is that people do not trust it, and the problem gets bigger as the documentation becomes more complex.
+To make documentation trustworthy, the organization must set up obligatory rules for creating and maintaining documentation of its assets.
+Employees will only use the documentation if they know there is a process behind it, which controls its quality and guarantees it is reviewed and up to date.

-Organizations must build up obligatory rules for creating and maintaining documentation of their assets and There should be a process in place stating what, when and by whom should be documented and who is responsible for particular parts of the documentation.
+Organizations must build up obligatory rules for creating and maintaining documentation of its assets.
+There should be a process in place stating what, when, and by whom should be documented and who is responsible for particular parts of the documentation.

-The credibility of the documentation is also supported by how it looks: unified professional templates standardized across the organization should be used, the correct grammar and correct formatting should be applied and a neat visual style also helps to improve its perception.
+The credibility of the documentation is also supported by its appearance: unified professional templates standardized across the organization should be used, correct grammar and formatting should be applied, and a neat visual style also helps improve its perception.

 Governors vs. Invaders